-Power-save mode is identical to power down, with one exception.
-If the real-time counter (RTC) is enabled, it will keep running during sleep, and the device can also wake up from either an RTC overflow or compare match interrupt.
+Power-save mode is identical to power down, with two exceptions:

+- 1. If the real-time counter (RTC) is enabled, it will keep running during sleep, and the device can also wake up from either an RTC overflow or compare match interrupt. - 2.
+If the LCD is enabled, it will keep running during sleep, and the device can wake up from LCD frame completed interrupt.